-Professor Julia Klimek, Coordinator of the Interdisciplinary Studies major
+Professor Julia Klimek, Coordinator of the Interdisciplinary Studies major, Director of the Center for Interdisciplinary Studies

 The pursuit of Interdisciplinary Studies encourages a student to responsibly and thoughtfully plan a course of interrelated studies that prepares him or her for a variety of fields, taking full advantage of both liberal arts and pre-professional course offerings.
 The successful graduate in Interdisciplinary Studies has mastered a variety of skills and learning approaches and is able to clearly articulate how these studies relate to a specific field of interest.
 The program prepares a student for graduate studies (such as in law or medicine) as well as for a variety of professional and academic fields that involve two or more disciplines (such as human resources, writing for the arts, tourism, art therapy, gender studies, and others).